Part-time Faculty Benefits

 Employee Assistance Program

-Employee Assistance Program: This service provides the employee and eligible dependents up to six (6) free confidential counseling visits per plan year.
+The employee assistance program provides the employee and their eligible dependents with up to six (6) free confidential counseling visits per plan year.

 Other Benefits Available

 The Health Clinic provides a broad range of health care services available to Lane students and employees.
 They offer services including treatment for acute illnesses, minor injuries, and chronic conditions.
 They also provide information and referrals to community resources.
 There is a mandatory deduction of $2.00 per paycheck for access to these services.